-The new model emulates the smaller sister, the Seascape 18, which won the European Yacht of the Year awards at her debut in 2009.
-The 18 is a simple pocket cruiser with a ton of sailing potential and camping comforts that sold more than 150 boats over the past two years.
-Now the Seascape team is working to expand this concept and there are hints that their second boat won’t be any less exciting.
+The new Seascape model emulates her smaller sister, the Seascape 18, which won the European Yacht of the Year awards at her debut in 2009.
+The 18 is a simple pocket cruiser with a ton of sailing potential and camping comforts that has sold more than 150 units over the past two years.
+Now the Seascape team is working to expand this concept, and there are hints that their second boat won’t be any less exciting.

-Seascape’s visionary Andre Mihelin confirmed that the anticipated launch date for the Seascape 27 is in late summer of 2012.
-The boat will be rated in CE-Category B for coastal sailing.
-The data confirm the boat’s proximity to the Seascape 18, which in turn incorporates developments first seen in the Mini-Transat racers.
+Seascape’s visionary, Andre Mihelin, confirmed that the anticipated launch date for the Seascape 27 will be late in the summer of 2012.
+The boat will be rated as CE-Category B for coastal sailing.
+The data confirm the boat’s similarity to the Seascape 18, which in turn incorporates developments first seen in Mini-Transat racers.

-A modern planing hull built from GRP sandwich with hard chines, a retractable keel, an open cockpit, twin rudders and a carbon fibre stick are some of the key features of the Seascape 27.
-Her coolest trick is that despite her high-performance bent, the boat remains fully trailerable and should fit inside a 40-foot shipping container whilst on its trailer.
-As a result, shipping costs will be lower, which could encourage owners to take their boat to far-flung destinations, including overseas.
-The boat’s eight-metre hull has a beam of “only” 2.54 metres that might have been designed wider still if it wasn’t for the size restrictions imposed by container shipping.
+A modern planing hull built from GRP sandwich with hard chines, a retractable keel, an open cockpit, twin rudders, and a carbon fiber mast are some of the key features of the Seascape 27.
+Her coolest trick: Despite her high-performance bent, the boat remains fully trailerable and should fit inside a 40-foot shipping container while on its trailer.
+As a result, shipping costs will be lower, which could encourage owners to take their boats to far-flung destinations, including overseas.
+The boat’s eight-meter hull has a beam of only 2.54 meters.
+It might have been designed wider if it weren't for the size restrictions imposed by container shipping.

-The carbon rig with two angled spreaders eschews backstay or runners, so the Seascape will be fitted with a square top main with diagonal top batten.
-The rest of her canvas includes genoa, heavy-air jib and a gennaker that will be flown from a retractable bowsprit.
+The carbon rig, with two angled spreaders, eschews backstay and runners, so the Seascape will be fitted with a square-top main with a diagonal top batten.
+The rest of her canvas includes genoa, heavy-air jib, and a gennaker that will be flown from a retractable bowsprit.

-Below deck the Seascape 27 will be quite Spartan.
-Two salon berths double as settees and the salon table can also be used as a nav desk.
-Forward is a spacious double berth and a head/shower compartment that also could be used to store unused headsails.
-Auxiliary propulsion is provided by an outboard that’s mounted in a cockpit well and can be removed and stored flat while sailing.
+Belowdecks, the Seascape 27 will be quite spartan: Two saloon berths double as settees, and the saloon table can also be used as a nav desk.
+Forward is a spacious double berth and a head/shower compartment that could also be used to store headsails.
+Auxiliary propulsion is provided by an outboard mounted in a cockpit well.
+The engine can be removed and stored flat while sailing.